Cyrus Mahboubian: Work

 Mahboubian has received attention for his use of analogue materials, especially polaroid.
 He has been invited to teach and speak on the subject of analogue photography at venues such as Tate Britain and The Photographers' Gallery.

 In a 2019 interview with leading photography website Photomonitor, Mahboubian states that he takes an intentionally slow approach to his work: "the increasing influence of technology in our lives ... is something that's profoundly on my mind.
 At some point over the years I discovered that walking and making photographs in quiet, remote landscapes was deeply fulfilling and provided an escape from the fast pace of life in a big city..."

 His first book VISCERA, which features a body of work shot on expired Polaroid film, was published in 2019 with the launch held at Sotheby's in May and book signings at the London Art Book Fair at Whitechapel Gallery in September and at Sketch in October.

+In 2024, a solo booth of his work was shown at Photo London and he was subsequently included in an exhibition at major London photography institution The Photographers' Gallery.

 Exhibitions

 Mahboubian's work has been exhibited extensively, including in London, Paris, Los Angeles, Dubai, Moscow and Istanbul.

 In September 2014, West Hollywood art gallery De Re Gallery held a solo exhibition of Mahboubian's photographic series 'Muse'.
 The exhibition received favourable reviews by critics in Los Angeles and was included on LA Weekly's list of "5 Artsy Things to do in L.A." which compared the naturalistic style of Mahboubian's work to that of the film director Éric Rohmer.

 In November 2015, during Paris Photo, Galerie Nivet-Carzon in Paris held a solo exhibition of Mahboubian's new polaroid work entitled 'Mulholland: Polaroids from L.A.'.

 In April 2016, Galerie Nivet-Carzon presented a solo exhibition of Mahboubian's new work 'Murmur', a series of expressionistic black-and-white images of rough seas and female nudes, which was praised for its strong poetic quality by veteran art critic Jean-Paul Gavard-Perret.

 In July-September 2017, Arthill Gallery in London presented a selection of Mahboubian's latest works in a summer exhibition, including new video work 'Elegy'.

 In November 2018-January 2019, The Edit in Dubai presented a solo exhibition, 'Nomad', of black-and-white topographical photographs made in North Africa.

 In April-November 2019, a group of Mahboubian's work was included in a major temporary exhibition at the Pitt Rivers Museum titled 'Lande: the Calais "Jungle" and Beyond'.

+London-based art advisory Artvisor, founded by Piero Tomassoni, presented solo exhibitions of Mahboubian's work in 2020 and 2022.

+In June 2025, a high-profile exhibition of his work was held in the Madrid studio of Cuban artist Carlos Garaicoa as part of major photography festival PHotoEspaña.